 - Many bottles are re-tasted and reassessed once bottled and then begin the process to leave the wineries.
 This is often a good time to assess any early investments, which is important in this stage fine wine lifecycle.

 - The wines for investment are aged ‘In-Bond’ and stored professionally.
 ‘In-Bond’ means you don’t have to pay Customs Duty or VAT.

 - Wines approach their drinking age and may be available for general sale through wine merchants and traditional retailers.

-- Value of the wine usually peaks and selling the wine at the right time to maximise investment is important.
+- The value of the wine usually peaks, meaning selling the wine at the right time is key to maximising your investment.

 - Factors that can influence value during this time are varied and often from within the wine world, such as updated Critics’ scores, consumer reviews and currency markets.

 - Wines stored ‘In-Bond’ start to become rarer as people begin to store the wines at home or drink them